-Social Security Agreement with the Czech Republic Frequently Asked Questions
+Social Security Agreement between Australia and Czech Republic - Frequently Asked Questions

 The Agreement was signed on 16 September 2009.